Water use on campus

 Massey University measures water use on each campus and participates annually in the Tertiary Education Facilities Management Association’s (TEFMA) benchmarking programme.
 This monitoring allows the university to analyse water usage over time and compare water usage to that of other universities in New Zealand and Australia.

-Water usage is highest on the Manawatū campus due to water use at residential student halls and Massey Farms.
+Water usage is highest on the Manawatū campus due to water use at residential student halls, the Massey Farms, and several large laboratories.

 International collaborations and impact

-The publications had almost 2,000 citations, (1,992), with a significant emphasis on research related to water supply, river management, wastewater treatment and water quality.
+The publications were predominantly in the subject areas of Environmental Science, and Agriculture and Biological Sciences, with a significant emphasis on research related to river management, water supply, wastewater treatment and water quality.

 Water conservation